Mojang/Sift/README.md

 Sift supports the following (more expected to come):

-- Add as many _cloud providers_ you need!
+- Add as many _cloud providers_ as you need!
-- Add as many _accounts_ you need!
+- Add as many _accounts_ as you need!
-- Use our simple and easy query language to build _powerfull queries_ that can be used to filter results from all providers
+- Use our simple and easy query language to build _powerful queries_ that can be used to filter results from all providers
-- Execute any _shell commands_ on any set of servers
+- Execute any _shell command_ on a set of servers
-- Define _aliases_ for different tasks you need to do so you don't need to type out everything everytime
+- Define _aliases_ for different tasks you need to do so you don't have to type it out every time
 - Flexible _configuration_